 Which rowan tree is best for your garden?

 Rowan trees are naturally compact and can be pruned to suit any size of garden.
-If you have the space, then the largest is Vilmorinii, an RHS Award winner with attractive pink berries.
-For smaller gardens we recommend the very compact Pink Pagoda.
-The classic Mountain Ash is the most popular, also an RHS Award holder.
-The colour of the berries varies from yellows (Joseph Rock) through pinks to deep Autumnal reds (Japanese Rowan, Whitebeam).
+If you have the space, go all out with a Mountain Ash or Vilmorinii.
+For smaller gardens we recommend a neat and compact Pink Pagoda or Copper Kettle.
+The colour of rowan berries varies from yellows (Joseph Rock) through pinks to deep autumnal reds (Japanese Rowan, Whitebeam).
 Although some rowans can grow to around 6m, other varieties need much less space, making them a solid choice for any wildlife lover’s garden.
 Find the best rowan for your garden with our growers’ guide.

 What grows well with rowans?

 Rowan trees partner well with other UK native species including birches and willows, and can be underplanted with shade tolerant perennials or shrubs for a natural woodland look.
 If you don’t have space for a rowan tree, a crabapple has wildlife appeal in spades and can even be grown in a pot.
 You can also grow rowans as a hedge, which does the same job as well as sheltering your garden from wind, noise and pollution.